mranisz/samsami/README.md

 ##SamSAMi-FM
 SamSAMi-FM is a hybrid of SamSAMi and FM.
 To speed up the verification phase (which is costly for short patterns in standard SamSAMi indexes), the FM index (employing a binary Huffman-shaped wavelet tree) is used.
+The current version handles only the count query.

 Parameters:
 - indexType: